Weighted propositional configuration logics: A specification language for architectures with quantitative features: A full normal form for wPCL formulas

 \begin{theorem} Let $K$ be a commutative semiring and $P$ a set of ports.
-Then for every weighted PCL formula $\zeta\in PCL(K,P)$ we can effectively construct an equivalent weighted PCL formula $\zeta^{\prime}\in PCL(K,P)$ in full normal form.
-Furthermore, $\zeta^{\prime}$ is unique up to the equivalence relation. \end{theorem}
+Then, for every \emph{wPCL} formula $\zeta\in PCL(K,P)$ we can effectively construct an equivalent \emph{wPCL} formula $\zeta^{\prime}\in PCL(K,P)$ in full normal form which is unique up to the equivalence relation.
+The worst case run time for the construction algorithm is doubly exponential and the best case is exponential. \end{theorem} \begin{proof} We prove our theorem by induction on the structure of wPCL formulas $\zeta$\ over $P$ and $K$.
+If $\zeta =k$ with $k\in K$, then we have nothing to prove.
+Though, we shall need to use instead the equivalent full normal form $\zeta'=\bigoplus_{\emptyset\not =N\subseteq M}\left( k\otimes\sum_{m\in N}m\right)$ where $M$ is the set of all full monomials over $P$ such that for every $m,m' \in M$ if $m\neq m'$, then $m \not \equiv m'$.
+Next let $\zeta=f$ be a PCL formula.
+Then, we conclude our claim by Proposition \ref{fullno6}.